Intern resume...is that even a thing?

 Before you get down to the nitty-gritty of it, let's clear a few things:

-- Don't compare your college resume with a professional who has had years of experience.
-A simple Google search will give you thousands of sample resumes and layouts, and assigning that as a benchmark for yourself will give you nothing but anxiety.
+- Don't compare your intern resume with a professional who has had years of experience.
+A simple Google search will give you thousands of resume sample and layouts, and assigning that as a benchmark for yourself will give you nothing but anxiety.

 - Recruiters won't be expecting you to have an extensive professional experience.
 That's the major difference between an internship resume and a regular college resume.